On the potential benefits of entropic regularization for smoothing Wasserstein estimators: Numerical experiments

-where $\theta^*$ is an optimal vector of class proportions depending on the data that are considered.
+We also approximate the expected quadratic risk $\mathbb{E}[\|\hat{\theta}-\theta^*\|^2]$ by Monte-Carlo repetitions as classically done in statistical experiments:

+We plot this approximated average error on Figure \ref{fig:Result_Simulation_NoLimit_Average}, when considering for instance the losses $W_\lambda$ and $S_\lambda$.
 This protocol is repeated for each value of $\lambda$ in the grid $\Lambda$ and each loss function.

 \begin{rem} In these numerical experiments, we have chosen to focus on the expected error $\mathbb{E}[\|\hat{\theta}-\theta^*\|^2]$ rather than the expected excess risk $r_n(\mu_{\hat{\theta}},\nu)$ as in flow cytometry the relevant quantity is an accurate estimation of class proportions in the target dataset.
 Also, notice that the risk $r_n(\mu_{\hat{\theta}},\nu)$ cannot be computed exactly because it involves the quantity $W_0(\mu_{\hat{\theta}}, \nu)$ for which we have no closed-form formula. \end{rem}